Archie Motley Archival Internship Program - Host Site Application Guidelines

 Requirements

-The prospective host sites must submit a project proposal requiring at least 200 hours of work over 8 weeks during the summer to qualify for funding.
+The prospective host sites must submit a project proposal requiring at least 200 hours of work over eight weeks during the summer to qualify for funding.
 Additionally...

-NOTE: Members will be asked whether an AMAIP intern will be on-site, working remotely or a hybrid schedule.
-The BMRC board and staff will continue to review the coronavirus status and will let members know if a decision is made to only consider remote internships.
+NOTE: Members will be asked whether an AMAIP intern will be on-site, working remotely, or on a hybrid schedule.
+The BMRC board and staff will continue to review the coronavirus status and let members know if a decision is made only to consider remote internships.

-- Prospective host supervisor will complete an online application which will be reviewed by the AMAIP Jury Selection Committee.
+• The prospective host supervisor will complete an online application that the AMAIP Jury Selection Committee will review.